 |1 year full time||Apply direct to the University||2017|

-The course provides a thorough grounding in four main areas:
+The course provides grounding in four main areas:

-Please note: as places are limited and the number of applicants is extremely high, we expect applicants to have attended one of our open sessions.
-You will visit the studios, meet staff and students, and receive guidelines about what to include in a portfolio and how to apply, as well as an in-depth look at the course structure.
+Please note: places are limited and the number of applicants is extremely high.
+We expect applicants to have attended one of our open day sessions.
+You will visit the studios, meet staff and students, and receive guidelines about how to apply and what to include in your portfolio.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

 This module introduces students to the common principles, associated techniques and demands of the art and design industry in addition to the distinctive characteristics of the four subject disciplines of Specialism.
 These disciplines are Visual Communication, Fashion and Fabrication, Three-dimensional Design and Fine Art.
 The main features of the module are the project-based assignments, which give students insight and experience of the research methods, materials and techniques of the subject disciplines, which will challenge preconceptions from previous study or experience.
 The teaching approach is studio-led, with one guided independent study day each week.
 Students will engage in structured exchanges and group activities to maximise opportunities to learn from one another and develop their interpersonal and problem-solving skills such as seminars, tutorials, group discussions, lectures and technical demonstrations.
 Tutor-guided critiques will familiarise students with constructive critical behaviour.
 Assessment of the module will be through the creation of a reflective journal and portfolio.
 On completion of the module, students will choose their subject discipline for Specialism.